 Why are they called a doggie bag?
 That's a weird name!

-Why does restaurant food taste different in the U.S.?
-Japanese restaurants only have sushi?
-And why are the sizes so big in the U.S. and so small in Japan?
+Why does restaurant food taste different in the U.S. or Japan?
+Why do Japanese restaurants only have sushi in the U.S.?
+Why are the portion sizes so big in the U.S. and so small in Japan?
 What are some other differences between restaurants in Japan and the U.S.?
 Why are there no tonkatsu restaurants in the U.S.?

 For our Japanese Fellows: Japanese restaurants are not as prevalent in the U.S. as many other types of Asian cuisines.
 Many Japanese restaurants in the U.S., may only offer sushi or some very basic and Americanized Japanese style food.

-- If you can't find a good Japanese restaurant, try a Vietnamese restaurant.
-Vietnamese food uses a lot of similar vegetable and Vietnamese pho is a clear broth noodle soup typically made with pork that is a nice substitute for udon.
+- If you can't find a good Japanese restaurant, try a Vietnamese restaurant in Houston.
+Vietnamese food uses a lot of similar vegetables and Vietnamese pho is a clear broth noodle soup typically made with pork that is a nice substitute for udon.